-A senior in or a graduate of this University or of another institution having substantially the same requirements for a bachelor's degree may apply for admission to a program of graduate study.
+A senior in or a graduate of this university or of another institution having substantially the same requirements for a bachelor's degree may apply for admission to a graduate program.

-Admission to the University is conditioned upon the applicant providing accurate and current admissions information and upon the applicant updating such data if circumstances arise that make the previously provided information inaccurate, misleading or incomplete in an important way.
-Submission of an application authorizes the University to investigate the accuracy of statements made and data provided by the applicant and those who submit materials or information on behalf of the applicant.
-Falsifications, misrepresentations or omissions in application answers or supporting data may constitute grounds to deny or revoke admission to the University.
-Admission to the University may be denied or revoked if the University learns that an individual has engaged in conduct that indicates to the University that the individual is not ready to be a responsible member of the University community.
+Admission to the university is conditioned upon the applicant's providing accurate and current admissions information and upon the applicant's updating such data if circumstances arise that make the previously provided information inaccurate, misleading, or incomplete in an important way.
+Submission of an application authorizes the university to investigate the accuracy of statements made and data provided by the applicant and those who submit materials or information on behalf of the applicant.
+Falsifications, misrepresentations or omissions in application answers or supporting data may constitute grounds to deny or revoke admission to the university.
+Admission to the university may be denied or revoked if the university learns that an individual has engaged in conduct that indicates to the university that the individual is not ready to be a responsible member of the university community.

-Acceptance of an applicant for admission to a program leading to a master's degree, a doctoral degree, or an educational specialist degree is determined by the academic unit and the dean of the college in which the program is offered1.
-This decision is made after consideration of the applicant's academic record, experience, personal qualifications, and proposed program of study.
-The chief academic officer of the University has authority to grant waivers of usual entrance requirements upon recommendation of the Dean of The Graduate School.
+Acceptance of an applicant for admission to a program leading to a master's degree, a doctoral degree, an educational specialist degree, or a Type 2 graduate certificate programs is determined by the academic unit and the dean of the college in which the program is offered.
+For the following interdepartmental programs, the faculty who are associated with the program, in addition to the faculty of the academic unit, review applications for admission and recommend acceptance of applicants for admission.
+These programs are: Multidepartmental Doctoral Program in Environmental Toxicology, Interdepartmental Program in Ecology, Evolutionary Biology and Behavior, and the Interdepartmental Graduate Programs in Plant Breeding and Genetics.

+The acceptance decision is made after consideration of the applicant's academic record, experience, personal qualifications, and proposed program of study.
+The chief academic officer of the university has authority to grant waivers of usual entrance requirements upon recommendation of the Dean of The Graduate School.